One of the most beautiful celebrations in Thailand is definitely Loy Krathong (also spelled Loi Krathong) in Chiang Mai.

 The flame heats the air within the lantern causing it to rise where it floats into the sky until the fire goes out.

-It is an incredible site to see thousands of lights sparkle like shining stars in the night sky.
+It is an incredible sight to see thousands of lights sparkle like shining stars in the night sky.

 Be Kind to the Environment